 The OVUN is a global network of multi-disciplinary researchers from universities and (I)NGOs.
 We are committed to ethical, child-centred research to improve identification, prevention and response efforts for children and young people affected by child sexual violence.
 The OVUN shares learning and builds global knowledge to improve evidence with and about children and young people affected by sexual violence.
 It aims to influence and improve related practice and policy across a range of disciplines.

 The OVUN started with a pilot project in 2019, followed in 2020 with joint funding from Oak Foundation, End Violence Against Children, and The University of Bedfordshire.
-It is one of two strands of work taking place under the ‘Our Voices III’ project.
+It is one of two strands of work taking place under the ‘Our Voices III’blog).
 Our collaborative approach means that Our Voices III activities will be shaped and determined through engagement with network members and other stakeholders.

 There are currently 126 professionals signed up to the OVUN from over 40 Universities, ten (I)NGOs and specialist research centres all over the world.
 Countries represented in the OVUN include America, Australia, Cyprus, Eswatini, Ethiopia, Germany, Greece, India, Ireland, Italy, Nigeria, Portugal, Serbia, South Africa, Switzerland, Thailand, The Netherlands, Uganda, Vietnam and Zimbabwe.
 Professors, researchers and PhD students will be working together across country borders.

 Initial consultation with the OVUN members will inform the development of an interactive map on the Our Voices webpage to illustrate the geographical reach and profile of the network.
 We will also adopt a ‘research in action’ approach – sharing resources and active research activity through our webpages, blogs and newsletters.

 Work of the OVUN will be topic driven.
 Each topic will be embedded in ‘taskforce’ activity which will be guided by the OVUN leadership team.